MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 ### [Desktop Experience](#tab/desktop-experience)

-To install Windows Admin Center on your machine running the Windows Server 2025 (preview) Desktop Experience:
+To install Windows Admin Center on your machine running the Windows Server Desktop Experience, follow these steps:

 1. Open the **Start** menu and enter **Windows Admin Center Setup** into the search bar to search for Windows Admin Center.